yashikapatil27/yashikapatil27/README.md

 I’m a Data Science grad student at UMass Dartmouth with a Bachelor of Science in Data Science and Engineering from the Indian Institute of Science Education and Research, Bhopal.
 As part of my MS thesis, I am working on making AI safer, particularly in the area of advanced visual reasoning.
 By bridging the gap between visual perception and practical knowledge, I aim to make AI not only safer but also more impactful in real-world applications.

 ### 🔭 Active Research
-My current research focuses on advancing Visual Reasoning to improve interpretation and reasoning in Vision and Language Models (VLMs and LLMs).
-By utilizing benchmarks and various reasoning strategies, I aim to push the boundaries of AI perception, reliability, and safety in real-world applications.
+My current research focuses on advancing Visual Reasoning and involving Chain-of-Thought strategies to improve interpretation and decision-making in Vision Language Models (VLMs) and Large Language Models (LLMs).
+Using benchmarks and reasoning strategies, I aim to push the boundaries of AI perception, reliability, and safety.

 ### 🌱Skills